-This National Teen Dating Violence Awareness Month, help raise awareness about teen dating violence and the importance of healthy relationships.
+Throughout National Teen Dating Violence Awareness Month, join us in raising awareness about teen dating violence and the importance of healthy relationships.

 Recognizing the characteristics of healthy and unhealthy dating relationships, and how to get out of an abusive one, is incredibly important for healthy adolescent development.
 Youth who are victims of dating violence are more likely to participate in risky behaviors, such as tobacco and alcohol use, which could increase their risk for teen pregnancy.
 Teen dating violence survivors are also more likely to experience anxiety, depression, and thoughts of suicide.